 When a loved one dies, the intensity of feelings can be overwhelming.

 Having a clear head to be able to focus on the practical tasks that need to take place following death can leave many family members who have been appointed as executors with too much to deal with in reality.

 Family relationships can become strained and the benefit of having a neutral third party can help to reduce conflict and pressure.

-I can provide a professional Probate service to you directly in the comfort of your own home.
+I can provide a professional Probate service to you in a convenient way by Zoom, Phone or Home Visit.

 What tasks does an Executor carry out?